How to Apply

 - Perform other duties as assigned.

-- Graduation from high school, supplemented by classes or training in assertiveness, customer service, conflict management, criminal justice, and/or communication, or equivalent combination of education and experience is necessary.
+- Graduation from high school, supplemented by classes or training in assertiveness, customer service, conflict management, criminal justice, and/or communication.

-- One to four years of work experience, preferably in a security, hospital or hospitality environment, is necessary.
+- One to four years of work experience.

-- Demonstrated proficiency with standard business software and health system specific computer applications.
+- Demonstrated proficiency with standard business software applications.

 - Communicates effectively in ways that enhance productivity and builds respectful relationships.
 Demonstrates excellent communication and information technology skills.

-- Relates work and job purpose to UMHS mission and commitment to putting patients and families first.
+- Ability to relate work and job purpose to Michigan Medicine mission and commitment to putting patients and families first.

-- Views others as customers and understands customer requirements (both inside and outside the Health System); anticipating customer needs; giving high priority to customer satisfaction.
+- Views others as customers and understands customer requirements (both inside and outside the Health System); anticipates customer needs; gives high priority to customer satisfaction.

 - Ability to form give-and-take relationships which enhance understanding and mutual respect, acknowledge the needs and feelings of others being aware of how one's own behavior affects others, focus on the positive aspects of conflict and values differences.

-- Weighs alternative actions and makes decisions that reflect the facts of a situation.
+- Weighs alternative actions and makes appropriate decisions that reflect the facts of a situation.

 - Effectively identifies and manages differing viewpoints, sources of potential disagreement and customer/staff dissatisfaction, and seeks constructive approaches to resolving difficult situations.